Upper Primary (9 to 12 Years)

 Leading Montessori Primary School In Perth

-Rockingham Montessori School has two Upper Primary classrooms: Dugongs and Turtles.
-Each class is led by an experienced, Montessori-trained teacher aided by an education assistant.
+Rockingham Montessori School Upper Primary classrooms are led by an experienced, Montessori-trained teacher aided by an education assistant to prepare the learning environment.

 While the classroom is captivating and intriguing, children must experience first-hand the wider community.
 Maria Montessori developed ‘going out’ to connect children with the outside world.
 A true going-out trip is one that is conceived, planned, organised, executed, and followed up by the child.
 It is an expression of independence and responsibility.